michaelszymczak/jekyll-sandbox/app/_drafts/2017-04-27-rediscovering-tdd-green.md

 A <- 4 letters A with coordinates: (0,0), (0,0), (0,0), (0,0)
 ```

 Any serious theoretical physicist, after coming up with new hypothesis, rigorously uses matematical aparatus to prove it.
+Experimentalists, on the other hand, tend to conduct a series of experiments to discover new features, or to support or discard the existing hypothesis.
-They have to be disciplined, not to make any mistakes that can invalidate their attempts.
+Both of them have to be disciplined, not to make any mistakes that can render their efforts useless.
-Any serious developer, after coming up with new hypothesis, verifies it in a disciplined manner.
+Along the same lines, any serious developer, after coming up with new hypothesis, examine it thoroughly.
 TDD (done right) is a great and practical tool that makes this verification possible.
+Scientists wish they had access to such controlled environment, when all experiments are repeatable - appreciate it and treat you tests with respect.